Sensorless Remote Center of Motion Misalignment Estimation: Methods

-The spatial Jacobian is computed at the incision site, differing from the default Jacobian typically defined at the tool-tip.
-We begin by adjusting the kinematics and modifying the Denavit-Hartenberg (DH) table.
-According to the dVRK user manual~\cite{dvrkUserManual}, the robot base frame is defined at the RCM.
-The analysis is restricted to the DH parameters of the first three joints, as only they are affected by the RCM misalignment.
-Additionally, in contrast to the dVRK convention, we modify the translation along the local $z$-axis of the third frame to account for the misalignment between the RCM and incision, denoted as $D$.
-The modified incision port frame is shown in Fig.~\ref{fig:model}, and the corresponding parameters are shown in Table~\ref{tab:dh_table}.
-The Jacobian at the incision is given by the following equation:
+The term ${\mb{J}_D\invT}$ corresponds to the inverse transpose of the Jacobian matrix evaluated at the misaligned incision port. $\bs{\tau}$ denotes the measured joint torque, while $\bs{\tau}_{fs}$ represents the free-space torque caused by gravity, friction, and other intrinsic factors.
+By combining Eq.~\ref{eq:cont_misalign_opt} and Eq.~\ref{eq:overall_force}, the following relationship is identified:

-where \(\mb{z}_0 = ^T\), $\Rot{0}{i}$ is the rotation matrix and $\mb{d}_0^i$ is the position vector of frame $i$ with respect to the robot base frame.
+To compute the Jacobian at the incision port, we first adjust the kinematics by modifying the Denavit-Hartenberg (DH) table.
+The robot base frame is defined at the RCM, as described in the dVRK user manual~\cite{dvrkUserManual}.
+Our analysis focuses on the DH parameters of the first three joints, as only these joints are affected by RCM misalignment.
+The resulting incision port frame is illustrated in Fig.~\ref{fig:setup}\,(b), and the corresponding parameters are listed in Table~\ref{tab:dh_table}.
+The Jacobian at the incision is thus given by:

-With the modified Jacobian $\mb{J}$, the full cost function is formulated and optimized to solve for the unknown variables in the RCM misalignment problem.
+where \(\uvec{u}_{z_0} = ^T\), $\Rot{0}{i}$ is the rotation matrix and $\mb{d}_0^i$ is the position vector of frame $i$ with respect to the robot base frame.